(Top photo: Foreign Office, via)Article 50 Will Be Triggered

 UK NEWS

 The House of Commons has voted overwhelmingly in support of a bill that would allow Theresa May to begin Brexit negotiations.
-The final tally was 498 for, 114 against the triggering of article 50. – BBCAnti-Semitism On the Rise
+The final tally was 498 for, 114 against the triggering of article 50. – BBC

 The number of anti-Semitic attacks in the UK reportedly rose to record levels in 2016.
 1,309 incidents of anti-Jewish attacks were reported last year, compared to 960 in 2015, marking a rise of 36 percent. – Guardian